Sanix-Darker/Simple-Logger-Tracer-npm-nodeJS/README.md

 ## What is done?

-  In your /log directory, Kennylog will store *each daily logs* of the system life
+  In your */log* directory, Kennylog will store *each daily logs* of the system life

+## Why use this?

+  I assume, ther is a lot of king of tracer for nodeJS, but, this is the best you can use because, you know exactly how you can personnalize it and it's need only 3 dependencies

 ## Authors

 * **Sanix Darker**